bhisaac/5eFP/5eFP-SRD.md

 #### Spellcasting Ability

-Bards, paladins, sorcerers, and warlocks use Charisma as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.
+Bards, paladins, sorcerers, and warlocks use CHA as their spellcasting ability, which helps determine the DCs of spells they cast.

-## Saving Throws
+## Resisting Game Features

-A saving throw—also called a save—is a special kind of ability check representing an attempt to resist a spell, a trap, a poison, a disease, or a similar threat.
-You don’t normally decide to make a saving throw; you are forced to make one because your character or monster is at risk of harm.
+Resisting a spell, a trap, a poison, a disease, or a similar threat requires a successful ability check.
+You don’t normally decide to make these ability checks; you are forced to make one because your character or monster is at risk of harm.

-To make a saving throw, roll an ability check and add your proficiency bonus, if applicable.
-For example, you use your DEX for a DEX saving throw.
-If you have DEX proficiency, then you add your proficiency bonus to DEX saves.

-A saving throw can be modified by a situational bonus or penalty and can be affected by advantage and disadvantage, as determined by the GM.

-The Difficulty Class for a saving throw is determined by the effect that causes it.
-For example, the DC for a saving throw allowed by a spell is determined by the caster’s spellcasting ability and proficiency bonus.
+The DC for a game feature is determined by the effect that causes it.
+For example, the ability check DC for a spell is determined by the caster’s spell DC.

-The result of a successful or failed saving throw is also detailed in the effect that allows the save.
-Usually, a successful save means that a creature suffers no harm, or reduced harm, from an effect.
+The result of a successful or failed ability check is also detailed in the effect that allows the ability check.
+Usually, a successful ability check means that a creature suffers no harm, or reduced harm, from an effect.

 # Time